Besides happiness and joy, motherhood also brings other emotions.

 The worst thing is that postpartum depression does not happen instantly in a minute.
 Usually, many events precede such attacks, which remain without public attention.
 So when will society finally decide whether domestic violence is a general problem or a personal problem for each family?
 And in most cases, such tragedies can be avoided.

 For me, this is a very special film.
 The first time I watched it was like a horror movie, and it was scary.
-The second time I watched Baby Blues when I was a mother of two small children.
-I felt even more frightened because I saw myself in this crazy mother.
+The second time I watched Baby Blues was when I was a mother of two small children.
+I felt even more frightened because I saw myself as this crazy mother.

 Bad Moms (2016).